Letters of Recommendation Guidelines

 DCI’s Application Review Team uses the Letters of Recommendation to get to know applicants through the eyes of someone who knows them well, either personally or professionally.
 Applicants usually reach out to colleagues from any of these settings: work, clients, volunteer organizations, community, etc. These are people they trust to share a fair and honest appraisal of the applicant and her/his potential fit with the program.
 When seeking a person to write a Letter of Recommendation, applicants have included snippets of the program(s) they are planning to attend.
 For example, some applicants have included information on the Certification Program when they requested a reference.
 (A link to the DCC information is here).

-Letters we have received in the past have included the following (all personal information is removed):
+Letters we have received in the past have included the following (all identifying information about the applicant and the referral source was removed):

-- “[Candidate] is the rare type of individual who possesses both a kind, compassionate heart and keen intellect.
+- “[Applicant] is the rare type of individual who possesses both a kind, compassionate heart and keen intellect.
 She brings a rare combination of determination, care, and curiosity [to her work].”

 - “He knows what it is to do the deep work of getting to know and accept oneself and to set challenging personal development goals and go to work on them.
 This comes through in the compassion, generosity, and kindness she displays with his clients and friends.”